 To make enquiries, exercise any of your rights set out above, or withdraw your consent to the processing of your data (where consent is our legal basis for processing your data), please contact us via this e-mail address: email@example.com

 If you are not satisfied with the way a complaint you make in relation to your data is handled by us, you may be able to refer your complaint to the relevant data protection authority.
 For the UK, this is the Information Commissioner’s Office (ICO).
 The ICO’s contact details can be found on their website at https://ico.org.uk/.

 It is important that the data we hold about you is accurate and current.
 Please keep us informed if your data changes during the period for which we hold it.

 Brightspace’s website may contain links to enable you to visit other websites of interest easily.
 However, once you have used these links to leave the site, you should note that Brightspace does not have any control over that other website and therefore cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites.
 This privacy statement does not govern such sites.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 Changes to this privacy notice

 Brightspace keeps this privacy notice under regular review.
-It was last updated on 12th March 2018
+It was last updated on 21st January 2021

 By using our website or providing your information you consent to our collection and use of the information you provide in the way(s) set out in this policy.
 If you do not agree to this policy please do not use our site.